-As the name suggests, this version of Roma has a suede upper that gives proper comfort and lightweight feel.
+As the name suggests, this version of Roma has a suede upper that gives proper comfort and a lightweight feel.
 Its lace-up enclosure could be utilized to have a snug or loose fit.

-Bearing the same silhouette but in a suede upper, the Puma Roma Suede is relatively consistent on what the original model is offering - a lightweight sneaker that delivers comfort.
+Bearing the same silhouette but in a suede upper, the Puma Roma Suede is relatively consistent with what the original model is offering - a lightweight sneaker that delivers comfort.
 Pairing the Puma Roma sneakers in Suede with casual clothes will never be an issue.
 A mix of retro vibe and elegance is what this footwear is all about.

 While the retro aesthetic and suede upper is the Puma Roma Suede’s main selling point, its other aspects are nothing to scoff at.
-The soft midsole allows a sufficient amount of cushioning that helps during standing up or walking on extended hours.
+The soft midsole allows a sufficient amount of cushioning that helps during standing up or walking for extended hours.
 Arch support is also expected with this sneaker, which is a bonus for those who are flat-footed.

 Rudolf Dassler, the co-founder of Adidas, decided to separate himself from the shoe company by establishing his own.
 Dassler finally did it in 1948.
-Aiming to compete with his brother’s company directly, he started manufacturing football cleats for various soccer clubs in Germany.
+Aiming to compete with his brother’s company directly, he started manufacturing soccer cleats for various soccer clubs in Germany.
 During the initial decades, Puma experienced steady growth because of its product expansion into other sports such as running and basketball.

 Fast-forward to modern times, Puma has a respectable catalog of lifestyle sneakers.
 A large percentage of its casual shoes come from its elite selection of performance footwear that gained notoriety in the sporting world.
 Its most famous footwear, the Puma Suede was initially made for running, but due to its revolutionary upper material, it found its way into an integral part of street-style fashion.
-On a lesser degree, another model that managed to be among the revered classics is the Puma Roma.
+To a lesser degree, another model that managed to be among the revered classics is the Puma Roma.